Published 23:56 IST, September 11th 2019

 Millions of species at risk

-Researchers at 14th Conference of Parties (COP14) to United Nations Convention to Combat Desertification (UNCCD) revealed that three species of animals- Indian Cheetah, pink-heed duck, and Great Indian Bustard have become extinct in India.
-Research indicates that desertification is cause behind this.
+Researchers at the 14th Conference of Parties (COP14) to the United Nations Convention to Combat Desertification (UNCCD) revealed that three species of animals- the Indian Cheetah, pink-headed duck, and the Great Indian Bustard have become extinct in India.
+Research indicates that desertification is the cause behind this.

-India is t only country having issues of aridity.
-A recent report from Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), functioning under aegis of UN, estimated that over a million plant and animal species were at risk.
+India is not the only country having issues of aridity.
+A recent report from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), functioning under the aegis of the UN, estimated that over a million plant and animal species were at risk.

 (With PTI Inputs)